 Our Mission

-Mériscope is an independent marine research station and a registered environmental charity in Canada dedicated to protecting marine mammals and marine ecosystems through research, education, outreach and conservation efforts.
+Mériscope is an independent marine research station and a registered environmental charity in Canada dedicated to protecting marine ecosystems in general and marine mammals in particular through research, education, outreach and conservation.

 - We are conducting research projects on marine mammals in cooperation with other NGOs, universities and federal authorities.